 This could have an impact on the amount of interest you can get in return for your money.

 As with all financial products, there are pros and cons to borrowing through peer to peer lending.

-Since April 2014, peer to peer providers have been regulated by the FCA.
+Since April 2014, peer to peer providers have been regulated by the Financial Conduct Authority (FCA).

 But they're not covered by the Financial Services Compensation Scheme (FSCS), which offers compensation up to £85,000 per financial institution.
 So, you'd likely lose your money if you save through a provider that goes bust, even though the provider is regulated.